AIFEG/BenchLMM/README.md

     The image is the relative image location of corresponding style image folder, the text is the question, answer is ground truth answer.

-- **images/**:
+- **imgs/**:

-  - This directory contains all image files of different styles.
+  - This directory contains the image which used in this page.
+However, It's not out benchmark images.

 ## Evaluate on our Benchmark

 ## Baseline
 |Model|VRAM required|
 |:---|:---:|